Michael O'Brien (Canadian author)

 Michael David O'Brien (born 1948) is a Canadian author, artist, and essayist and lecturer on faith and culture.

 Born in Ottawa, he is self-taught, without an academic background.
 He writes and speaks on Catholic themes and topics, and creates the cover art for his novels in a neo-Byzantine style.
 He lives with his family in Combermere, Ontario, Canada.

-O'Brien's books have been published in a number of foreign languages, including Croatian, Czech, French, German, Italian, Lithuanian, Polish, Spanish, and Swedish.
+O'Brien's books have been published in a number of foreign languages, including Croatian, Czech, French, German, Italian, Lithuanian, Polish, Spanish, Portuguese and Swedish.

 Early life

 O'Brien was born in Ottawa and lived in Kugluktuk (then known as Coppermine) from ages 12 to 16.
 He attended a residential school in Inuvik, where he says he was abused by a dormitory supervisor.
 He graduated from grade 12 at St Patrick's College High School only with difficulty.
 As a youth, he was agnostic, leaning towards atheism, until his conversion to Catholicism when he was 21.
 He began to draw and paint shortly after, and had a successful gallery exhibition.
 Five years later, at the urging of his wife, he began to turn his artwork towards religious subjects.
 In 1994, at the age of 46, he began to write.